 There is one particular pie that I just have to show you up close - the stunning (and delicious!)
 Cupboard Harvest Pie (below), made by my friend Jackie Gordon.
 Jackie and her friend Ken are the founders and organizers of Pie Party Potluck Live, now in its fourth year.

 I developed this savory cauliflower pie recipe specifically for the Pie Party event.
 Normally I blog about recipes from other countries and I try to keep it light and healthy, but Pie Party was my opportunity to let loose and go crazy - to come up with something insanely delicious, no holds barred!

 The crust of this is pie as delicious as the filling.
 It's made from cooked grated potatoes mixed with dijon mustard, Greek yogurt, grated gruyere cheese and spices.

 The pie is filled with sautéed cauliflower florets, onions and garlic, mixed with grated gruyere cheese, eggs, milk, salt and pepper.

 The final piéce de resistance of this pie is a crumb topping made from crumbled bacon and parmigiana cheese.
 For a vegetarian cauliflower pie, omit the bacon and add more parmesan.

-Here's the recipe for my cauliflower gruyere pie.
+Here's the cauliflower gruyere pie recipe.
 If you make this I hope you'll come back to leave a star rating and a comment.
 I'd love to know what you think!Print